p3l6/Timberline/index.md

 Call us today!
 Let us know how we can help you grow!
 Our relationship with our customers is very important to us.

-If you'd like to receive our availability on a regular basis, please send us a note or call us at (229) 226-8893 - we'd be happy to fax or email you.
+If you'd like to receive our availability on a regular basis, please send us a note or call us at (229) 226-8893 - we'd be happy to call or email you.

 Our success is based on our hard work and our integrity and we offer our customers the highest levels of quality and service.